Assa Abloy’s Aperio technology is a cross-brand wireless communication protocol centered around their AH series hub.

 This step is done first to provide power to the AH30.
 No Command configuration is required until after the locks and hub are successfully connected.

-Required.
-For an Access Controller to be utilized for an Assa integration, it must be set to Assa mode.
+For an Access Controller to be utilized for an Assa integration, it must be provisioned to Command in Assa mode.

 While in Assa Abloy mode, the ACU cannot control traditional wired doors.
 The ACU can control up to 16 wireless locks.